 (b) the tests mentioned in subregulation (4).

-Penalty: a fine of $5 500.
+Penalty for this subregulation: a fine of $5 500.

-(7) The operator of a petroleum activity must, for each reporting period, submit a written report of emissions and discharges in accordance with subregulation (9).
+(7) The operator of an activity must, for each reporting period, submit a written report of emissions and discharges in accordance with subregulation (9).

-Penalty: a fine of $5 500.
+Penalty for this subregulation: a fine of $5 500.

 (8) It is a defence to a prosecution for an offence against subregulation (7) if the operator has a reasonable excuse.